trevor403/get-priv-data/README.md

 ## Usage

-There are release precompiled for you!
+There are releases precompiled for you!
 You can find them in the [Releases tab](https://github.com/trevor403/get-priv-data/releases)

 You can get the executable via `go get` as well